Research interests are an evolving topic. I currently say that my main interests are:

 Postdoc with Henning Sprekeler at TU Berlin - How bias in trifactor rules of synaptic plasticity can lead to failure to learn in a reward learning paradigm.

-PhD student with Nicolas Brunel and Boris Barbour at the Ecole Normale Superieure, Paris - A Theoretical and Numerical Study of Certain Dynamical Models of Synaptic Plasticity (thesis online).
+PhD student with Nicolas Brunel and Boris Barbour at the Ecole Normale Superieure, Paris - A Theoretical and Numerical Study

 Research Assistant at Institut für Neuro- und Bioinformatik, University of Lübeck - Modelling of thalamacortical learning processes during sleep